stolostron/acm-ansible-collection-demo/README.md

 ansible-playbook playbooks/aap-demo-setup.yml
 ```
 The demo setup playbook will:
-- Enable "ClusterProxy" and "ManagedServiceAccount" featureson ACM
+- Enable "ClusterProxy" and "ManagedServiceAccount" features on ACM
-- Create the nessary credential for connection to ACM in Ansible Automation Controller
+- Create the necessary credential for connection to ACM in Ansible Automation Controller
 - Add this repository as a Project in Ansible Automation Controller
 - Create cluster inventory with ACM dynamic inventory plugin in Ansible Automation Controller
 - Create Job Template from the cluster-mgmt.yml playbook in Ansible Automation Controller